estebangarviso/BooksApp.Mono/README.md

-# Fullstack Application with React and Express.js
+# Fullstack Application with Typescript, React, NestJS and PostgreSQL

 This README provides instructions on how to run a fullstack application which uses Turbo and Docker Compose.
-The application consists of a frontend built with React and a backend built with Express.js.
-The frontend communicates with the backend using RESTful APIs.
-The backend uses a Redis cache to store data and a RabbitMQ message broker to queue events and communicate with another application that consumes messages from a queue and publishes them to a Redis PubSub channel.
+The application consists of a frontend built with React and a backend built with NestJS, along with a PostgreSQL database.
+The application is designed to manage a book ledger, allowing users to view, add, edit, and delete books.

 ## Tasks Overview